superloopnetwork/superloop/README.md

 ![superloop auditcreeper demo](https://github.com/superloopnetwork/superloop/blob/master/gifs/superloop_audit_diff_demo.gif)

 In this demo, only one device gets remediated.
-A parent config was removed. superloop detected the missing configs and prompted the user if they would like to remediate:
+A parent config was removed from the device. superloop detected the missing configs and prompted the user if they would like to remediate:

 ```
 [+] [GATHERING RUNNING-CONFIG.
 STANDBY...]